BenSimonds/QlikviewSkeleton/README.md

 ## Data Reduction:

 Whilst Qlik has a command line flag to open a qvw without data, it does not have one that saves the qvw in this state.
 This means we will have to find a different way to save a reduced qvw.
-Whilst I generally try and avoid vb script, it does solve this problem - see reduce.vbs for how.
+Whilst I generally try and avoid vb script, it does solve this problem - see `reduce.vbs` for how.
 The script loops through the App and QVDLoader files, and opens each qvw in turn, then does the following:

 * Checks for a corresponding prj folder.
 If none exists, it asks the user if one should be created, then creates one and saves the qvw to populate its contents.
-* Drops the data from the qvw and saves a copy with the extension ".nd.qvw".
+* Drops the data from the qvw and saves a copy with the extension `.nd.qvw`.
 * Quits and moves on to the next file.

 The script thus takes care of two concerns, firstly making sure that prj folders have been genrated for all of our qvw files, and secondly that there is an up-to-date reduced copy.